A Lesson to Learn: Tapestry Inc. (TPR)

 Is It Worth Investing in Tapestry Inc. (NYSE :TPR) Right Now?

-The average price from analysts is $22.06, which is -$1.05 below the current price.
-TPR currently public float of 275.50M and currently shorts hold a 4.04% ratio of that float.
-Today, the average trading volume of TPR was 6.00M shares.
+The average price from analysts is $26.33, which is $0.81 above the current price.
+TPR currently public float of 275.50M and currently shorts hold a 4.36% ratio of that float.
+Today, the average trading volume of TPR was 6.24M shares.

 TPR’s Market Performance